 Battle Creek, Michigan

-Wilhelmina Hawes, daughter of Suzanne Hawes and Daniel Sommerfeld
+Wil Hawes, son of Suzanne Hawes and Daniel Sommerfeld

-After graduating from Otsego High School, Wilhelmina plans on attending Michigan State Lyman Briggs College to study and major in astrophysics, then pursue a master’s degree.
-After graduation, her goal is to work for NASA and pursue a Ph.D. in astrophysics.
-In high school, she earned several honors and awards during her time on the marching band, jazz band, and pep band.
-She was also on tech crew and achieved 4th Dan Black Belt for Tae Kwon Do.
+After graduating from Otsego High School, Wil plans on attending Michigan State Lyman Briggs College to study and major in astrophysics, then pursue a master’s degree.
+After graduation, his goal is to work for NASA and pursue a Ph.D. in astrophysics.
+In high school, he earned several honors and awards during his time on the marching band, jazz band, and pep band.
+He was also on tech crew and achieved 4th Dan Black Belt for Tae Kwon Do.

 Emma Price, daughter of Travis and Maria Price